MongoEngine/flask-mongoengine/CONTRIBUTING.md

 ### Code style guide

 - Docstrings are using RST format.
-Developer encouraged to include any signigicant information to docstrings.
+Developer encouraged to include any significant information to docstrings.
 - Developers are encouraged to include typing information in functions signatures.
 - Developers should avoid including typing information to docstrings, if possible.